fetchai/agents-aea/docs/quickstart.md

 ### Add a message to the input file

-We send the AEA a message wrapped in an envelope via the input file.
+From a different terminal and same directory, we send the AEA a message wrapped in an envelope via the input file.

 ``` bash
 echo 'my_first_agent,sender_agent,default,{"type": "bytes", "content": "aGVsbG8="}' >> input_file